Genesis Chapter 48

 13. And do not present your members as instruments of unrighteousness to sin, but present yourselves to God as being alive from the dead, and your members as instruments of righteousness to God.
 7:5; 12:1

-Do not let your fleshly body be used to commit everything that goes against the will of God and His righteousness, but offer up your body to God as a person who is alive from the death penalty of sin, and live your life according to the will of God.
+Do not let your fleshly body be used to commit everything that goes against the will of God, His law and His righteousness, but offer up your body to God as a person who is alive spiritually from the death penalty of sin, and live your life according to the will of God.

 14. For sin shall not have dominion over you: for ye are not under the law, but under grace.
 10:4; Gal.
 3:13; 5:18